shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

    * From within the project, select the +Asset button
    * Fill out the form with Asset Name and Asset Type
    * Select Create Asset
-3. An Advanced Configuration for the identified project, or complete the [Getting started with configurations](link) and use the configuration created in that exercise.
+3. A pipeline configuration for the identified project, or complete the [Getting started with configurations](link) and use the configuration created in that exercise.
 4. Read and write permissions set appropriately for the filesystem where the Pipeline Configuration is stored.
 5. Shotgun Desktop installed on your system.
 6. An active subscription for Maya.
 Get a 30 day trial of Maya [here](https://www.autodesk.com/products/maya/free-trial-dts?adobe_mc_ref=https%3A%2F%2Fwww.google.com%2F&adobe_mc_sdid=SDID%3D577C0A84DDF5D35D-50E96EA2052056FE%7CMCORGID%3D6DC7655351E5696B0A490D44%2540AdobeOrg%7CTS%3D1543444689)